zinggAI/zingg/README.md

 ## Why Zingg
 Zingg is an ML based tool for entity resolution.
 The following features set Zingg apart from other tools and libraries
 - Ability to handle any entity like customer, patient, supplier, product etc
-- Ability to disparate data sources.
-Local and cloud file systems in any format, enterprise applications and relational, NoSQL and cloud databases and warehouses[]
+- Ability to connect to [disparate data sources](https://docs.zingg.ai/docs/dataSourcesAndSinks/connectors.html).
+Local and cloud file systems in any format, enterprise applications and relational, NoSQL and cloud databases and warehouses
 - Ability to scale to large volumes of data.
 [See why this is important](https://docs.zingg.ai/docs/zModels.html) and [Zingg performance numbers](https://docs.zingg.ai/docs/setup/hardwareSizing.html)
-- Interactive training data builder using active learning that builds models on frugally small training samples to high accuracy.
+- [Interactive training data builder](https://docs.zingg.ai/docs/running/phases/label.html) using active learning that builds models on frugally small training samples to high accuracy.
 - Ability to define domain specific functions to improve matching
 - Out of the box support for Chinese, German, Japanese, Hindi and other languages